FidelVe/google-searchpage/README.md

-# TheOdinProject. google home page (easy) project.
+# TheOdinProject. google home page (hard) project.

-The following is my version of the google homepage (easy version) coded from scratch as an assigment for the Web Development 101 course in TheOdinProject.
+The following is my version of the google search page result coded from scratch as an assigment for the Web Development 101 course in TheOdinProject.

 The Odin Project's [curriculum](http://www.theodinproject.com/courses/web-development-101/lessons/html-css)

 ## Steps by step.

-* visit google homepage and draw the overall structure on paper to use as a guide.
+* visit google search page result for the query 'build this website' and draw the overall structure on paper to use as a guide.
 * analize the structure of the page to find out how the page is divided and how is needed to be structured.
 * fetch all the images on the page.
 * create structure of the page in html.